joolstorrentecalo/gitlab-foss/doc/administration/reference_architectures/1k_users.md

 The [2k or 40 RPS GitLab Cloud Native Hybrid](2k_users.md#cloud-native-hybrid-reference-architecture-with-helm-charts-alternative) (non HA) and [3k or 60 RPS GitLab Cloud Native Hybrid](3k_users.md#cloud-native-hybrid-reference-architecture-with-helm-charts-alternative) (HA) reference architectures are the smallest we recommend in Kubernetes.
 For environments that serve fewer users or a lower RPS, you can lower the node specs.
 Depending on your user count, you can lower all suggested node specs as desired.
 However, it's recommended that you don't go lower than the [general requirements](../../install/requirements.md).

-## Next steps

-After following this guide you should now have a fresh GitLab environment with core functionality configured accordingly.

-You may want to configure additional optional features of GitLab depending on your requirements.
-See [Steps after installing GitLab](../../install/next_steps.md) for more information.

-NOTE:
-Depending on your environment and requirements, additional hardware requirements or adjustments may be required to set up additional features as desired.
-Refer to the individual pages for more information.